ThiagoMartinsThome/Time_Series/Generating_and_Selecting Features_for_a_Time_Series.md

 # Generating and Selecting Features for a Time Series

+## Important Libraries:

+TA-LIB:

+TA-Lib is widely used by trading software developers requiring to perform technical analysis of financial market data.

+      Includes 150+ indicators such as ADX, MACD, RSI, Stochastic, Bollinger Bands, etc.
+      Candlestick pattern recognition
+      Open-source API for C/C++, Java, Perl, Python and 100% Managed .NET

+THE TSFRESH PYTHON MODULE

+One particularly compelling example of automatic feature generation in Python is the tsfresh module, which implements a large and general set of features.

+THE CESIUM TIME SERIES ANALYSIS PLATFORM

+A more approachable but equally extensive catalog of generated features is the list implemented in the Cesium library.

+R’S TSFEATURES PACKAGE

+tsfeatures, developed by Rob Hyndman et al., is a convenient R package for generating a variety of commonly used and useful time series features.

 ### List of Technical Market Indicators:

       1. Color coded UO: https://www.tradingview.com/v/CDJHwbyx/